nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s.md

 local-path-provisioner-5ff76fc89d-kdfcl   1/1     Running   0          32m
 ```

-You need to extract a token form the master that will be used to join the nodes
+You need to extract a token from the master that will be used to join the nodes
 to the master.

 On the master node: